 In this case, the vehicles that regularly drive on the highway are more prone to this kind of contamination.

 Another source of contamination is caused by industrial fallout.
-As a byproduct of the industrial waste tiny strong and harsh particles are released that can contaminate your vehicle’s painted surface.
+As a byproduct of industrial waste, tiny, strong, and harsh particles are released that can contaminate your vehicle’s painted surface.

 Does Your Car Need Clay Bar Treatment?

-To identify whether your vehicle’s surface is contaminated or not, you first have to wash your vehicle thoroughly.
+To identify whether your vehicle’s surface is contaminated or not, you first have to wash your vehicle thoroughly (here’s how to do it).

 Using a plastic sandwich bag, softly run your fingertips over the paint surface.